No region selected

 Each Trainee Must Provide

-Mark S. - Brisbane, QLD
+Ben S. - Gold Coast, QLD

 I found Kerryn to be an excellent trainer and presenter who was able to share her industry experience well.
 The fact that she regularly provides Confined Spaces services to industry reflects well.